Presenting Your Research Visually: Academic Posters and Slides

 Barry Mauer; John Venecek; and Erika Heredia

-Literary researchers can present their work in essay form, but many also present their work in visual media.
+The essay is an enduring form for presenting research, but research also appears in other forms such as visual media.
 Two of the most conventional forms of scholarly visual media are posters and slides.
 In general, both posters and slides preserve the classic structure of information organization found in essays, and include elements such as title, introduction, literature review, methodology, findings, discussion and conclusion.
 Posters and slides can play a supporting or collaborative role in a verbal presentation, during which the speaker refers to graphs and charts, featured images, and bullet points.
 Other times, posters and slides stand on their own without a speaker there to present them.

 Posters